teambit/bit/README.md

 ## Main features of Bit

-- **Virtual Scope.** A Scope is a distributed dynamic codebase responsible for end-to-end management of code components.
+- **Virtual Scope.** A Scope is a distributed and virtualized codebase responsible for end-to-end management of code components.
 Scopes are where components are stored, tested, built and integrate with each other.

-- **Dynamic API.** Define the components you need in your application to form a dynamic API made of these components alone, without pulling any redundant code or irrelevant dependencies.
+- **Virtual API.** Define the components you need in your application to form a dynamic API made of these components alone, without pulling any redundant code or irrelevant dependencies.

 - **Component environment.** Transpiling and testing are done by simply using other Bit components (compiler and tester), which you can reuse while creating any component with any superset or a testing framework in any context.